 A lot of the internet went into meltdown last night, with yet another sex scene involving Tom Hiddleston.
 A few comments on Twitter inferred that these are now only serving to fulfil the lust of “bored housewives” with nothing to help enhance the storyline.
 Most of these comments are coming from men mind you, who I’m sure had no issue with the boob flash from Elizabeth Debicki in last week’s beach scene.
 The fact of the matter is that these scenes do serve a purpose, it further highlights the character flaws of Pine.
 He fell in love with Sophie in episode one, and it’s his weakness of falling for vulnerable women that set him down his current path.
 The criticism that they are just using these scene “because it’s Tom Hiddleston” is very unjust.

 So with all the sex out of the way.
 Let’s get down to this week’s episode.
 Spoilers ahead.

 Back in London, Burr’s boss Mayhew is run off the road by two silver vans.
-This apparent warning kicks Mayhew in to gear, allowing Burr to double her team size and have access to as much resources as she needs.
-Burr presents to him the documents that exposes how Roper operates and sells the weapons.
+This apparent warning kicks Mayhew into gear, allowing Burr to double her team size and have access to as many resources as she needs.
+Burr presents to him the documents that expose how Roper operates and sells the weapons.
 Unfortunately for MI6, it’s with help from the inside, with the codenames Halo and Felix at the forefront.
 Mayhew confesses he doesn’t know for sure who they are, but he has an idea.

 Back on Roper’s island, Corkoran once again warns Pine of the consequences of going near Jed, as he reveals he knows she visited him the previous night.
 Roper brings in his tailors to make some suites for Pine, and presents him with his own credit cards featuring his new name, Andrew Birch.